 - An MRI scan of the pelvis, which creates a 3D image of pelvic organs and muscles and can help your doctor confirm pelvic organ prolapse.

 Treatment of pelvic organ prolapse depends on how severe the symptoms are.
 Treatment can include a variety of therapies, including:

-- Behavioral treatments, such as doing Kegel exercises designed to strengthen the pelvic floor muscles
+- Behavioral treatments, such as physical therapy to strengthen the muscles of your core and Kegel exercises for the pelvic floor muscles

 - Mechanical treatments, such as inserting a small plastic device called a pessary into the vagina to provide support for the drooping organs